 It got me thinking that people often invest in the stock market in ways that don’t involve dealing with a brokerage firm.

-There are many places that play a role in enabling people to acquire stock and invest in the stock market through mutual funds and exchange-traded funds (ETFs).
+There are many places that play a role in enabling people to invest.
 Here are five places that come to mind:

 Designed to serve: the investor who’d like to build and manage an investment portfolio on her own.